 The Scottish Saxophone Academy is committed to hosting and promoting saxophone education and performance events.
 SSA events include residential weekends, week long courses, saxophone days, school events, masterclasses, and concerts.

-Keen to build upon the success of the 16th World Saxophone Congress that took place in St Andrews, 2012, founders Sue McKenzie and Mike Brogan created the SSA to cater for the growing number of young musicians and keen amateurs seeking further learning and performance opportunities within Scotland.
+Keen to build upon the success of the 16th World Saxophone Congress that took place in St Andrews, 2012, Directors Sue McKenzie and Mike Brogan founded the SSA to cater for the growing number of young musicians and keen amateurs seeking further learning and performance opportunities within Scotland.
 Our courses and events are suitable for all ages and playing abilities, from beginners through to advanced students.
 As well as providing opportunities to rehearse and perform in large and small ensemble settings, study repertoire in a range of styles, and develop your reading and improvisation skills, we can provide expert one-to-one tuition and technical advice on all aspects of your saxophone playing.